faizns/Udemy-Advanced-MySQL-Data-Analysis/MID_COURSE_PROJECT.md

 From the output we can see:
 - Source of traffic from gsearch and bsearch
 - Based on the output :
-    - If source, campaign, and http referral is NULL, then it is direct traffic: users type in the website link in the browser's search bar.
+    - If source, campaign, and http referral is NULL, then it is direct traffic: users type in the website link in the browser's search bar
-    - If source and campaign is NULL, but there is http referral, then it is organic search: coming from search engine and not tagged w
+    - If source and campaign is NULL, but there is http referral, then it is organic search: coming from search engine and not tagged with paid parameters
 <br>

 ```sql